Licensing Guides

 • A trade license is proof of your experience and skill.

-• Only licensed ACR contractors can: operate a business and advertise services, obtain commercial insurance, pull building permits and pass inspections, bid on public and government projects.
+• Only licensed HVAC contractors can: operate a business and advertise services, obtain commercial insurance, pull building permits and pass inspections, bid on public and government projects.

 • Having a license protects your company and customers.

-• Gives you a competitive advantage in the job market.
+• A license gives you a competitive advantage in the job market.

-• Increases your earning potential.
+• It also increases your earning potential.

-Salary can vary widely depending on the city and many other important factors, including education, certifications, additional skills, and the number of years you have spent in your profession.
+Salaries can vary widely depending on the city where you work and other factors like education, certifications, additional skills, and the number of years you have spent in your profession.
+If you choose to start an HVAC business, this blog can give you an idea of what you can expect to make and what factors will influence that number.

 What Business Owners Need to Know